On this page...

 Iowa Coordinated Student and Staff School Health - Service Program Sample- Describes an example vision, beliefs, and goals the school nurse provides in managing the coordinated school health program.

-Census -Sources of data aboth the nation's and state's people and economy including population, housing, and economics.
+Census - Sources of data about the nation's and state's people and economy including population, housing, and economics.

 - Healthy Youth - Information to promote the health and well-being of children and adolescents to enable them to become and productive adults.

-Iowa Department of Agriculture Facilitates child access to nutritious food, benefiting communities and local farmers, and connects local farms with school food programs, Food Safety & Animal Health Division, Farm to School Program.
+Iowa Department of Agriculture and Land Stewardship - Facilitates child access to nutritious food, benefiting communities and local farmers, and connects local farms with school food programs.

-Iowa Department of Education The Iowa Department of Education (the Department) works with the Iowa State Board of Education (State Board) to provide oversight, supervision, and support for the state education system that includes public elementary and secondary schools, nonpublic schools that receive state accreditation, area education agencies (AEAs), community colleges, and teacher preparation programs.
+Iowa Department of Education - Provides oversight, supervision, and support for the state education system that includes public elementary and secondary schools, nonpublic schools that receive state accreditation, area education agencies (AEAs), community colleges, and teacher preparation programs.

 - Health Education